gur-karan/Gurkaran-Singh-/README.md

 Become Socially and Environmentally Responsible: To become more aware of their surroundings and their commitment to sustainable solutions, while keeping human relationships and nature in mind.
 Cultivate a Commitment to Action: To develop the courage and commitment to act on their understanding and live in accordance with these values.
 The course is typically taught through interactive discussions and practice sessions rather than a set of sermons or dogmatic rules.
 The goal is to facilitate a change in the student's worldview, moving beyond mere information transfer to a more qualitative transformation in their consciousness.

+# Day 4
+## 5 August 2025
+First lecture by Mr.Dr.Gautam murri D-4 ME on Motor sport he said Motorsport, also known as motor sport, is a broad term for a group of competitive events that primarily involve the use of motorized vehicles.
+It encompasses a wide variety of disciplines, from high-speed racing on purpose-built circuits to off-road challenges and precision driving and then said its history that,The origins of motorsport can be traced back to the late 19th century.
+One of the first recognized competitive events was a "horseless carriage" contest organized by a French newspaper in 1894, featuring a road race from Paris to Rouen.
+Early motorsport was a way to showcase the capabilities of new automobiles.
+Over time, the sport became more organized, with the first Grand Prix race held in 1906 and the establishment of governing bodies to regulate competitions.
+Then, Types of Motorsport
+Motorsport is incredibly diverse and can be categorized in several ways, including by the type of vehicle used, the terrain, or the competition format.
+Some of the most popular types include:
+Open-Wheel Racing: This is a class of racing where the wheels are not enclosed by the bodywork.
+The cars are typically purpose-built for racing.
+The most famous example is Formula 1 (F1), the highest class of single-seater auto racing in the world.
+Other examples include IndyCar and Formula E (for electric cars).
+Sports Car Racing: This involves racing with production-based grand touring (GT) cars and racing prototypes.
+Endurance racing, like the 24 Hours of Le Mans, is a key part of this category, testing the limits of a car's and a driver's stamina over long periods.
+Stock Car Racing: Originally, this used "stock" production cars.
+Today, the vehicles are highly modified but maintain the silhouette of a production car.
+NASCAR is the most prominent series in this category, particularly in the United States.
+Rallying: This is a form of racing on public or private roads with modified production or specially built cars.
+Competitors race between set checkpoints, often on challenging and unpaved terrain.
+The World Rally Championship (WRC) and the Dakar Rally are well-known examples.
+Motorcycle Racing: This includes various disciplines like MotoGP (the motorcycle equivalent of F1), motocross (off-road racing on rugged tracks), and Superbike World Championship.
+Then,
+Major Motorsport Events
+Some of the most iconic and prestigious events in motorsport are:
+Formula 1 Grand Prix: A series of races held worldwide, with the Monaco Grand Prix being a famous street circuit race.
+Indianapolis 500: An annual oval-track race in the United States, considered one of the three legs of the "Triple Crown of Motorsport" (along with the Monaco Grand Prix and 24 Hours of Le Mans).
+24 Hours of Le Mans: An endurance race in France, where teams of drivers push their cars to the limit for a full 24 hours.
+Daytona 500: The most prestigious race in the NASCAR calendar, often kicking off the season.
+And at the end,
+Governing Bodies
+Several international organizations oversee and govern motorsport competitions:
+Fédération Internationale de l'Automobile (FIA): The main governing body for four-wheeled motorsport worldwide, including Formula 1, the World Rally Championship, and Formula E.
+Fédération Internationale de Motocyclisme (FIM): The global governing body for two-wheeled motorsport, including MotoGP and Motocross.